rinaldyalfariszi/ra01-mbbiotek-website/README.md

 - Make the images in the website not draggable and not selectable to improve user experience
 - Developing the responsive navigation bar

+Friday, 13 February 2026
+- Created main button CTA and ghost button CTA
+- Developed the main button CTA interactive background gradient

+Saturday, 14 February 2026
+- Fixed the antialiasing problem on ghost button CTA border pixel size by adjusting it to high pixel density screen, this is to prevent antialiasing on lower pixel density screen
+- Styling new section for the website

 </details>